-Technology has radically changed the way people think about work.
+Technology has radically changed the way people think about work in 2022.
 Although many people still commute from home to a workplace, more and more remote workers are doing their jobs anywhere with an internet connection.
 Others work flexible hours, splitting time between their home and office.

 Just as technology has created a flexible idea of the workplace, computer software has also had to adapt to the needs of flexible and remote workers.
 Let’s examine the two sides of the most common remote desktop software solutions: remote assistance vs. remote desktop.